ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 ![Split Activity](../../images/projects/quanto/quanto-split-activity.png "Split Activity")

 This dialog is used to split an activity into two activities.
-The split at time will be used to set the end time of the first activity and the start time of the second activity.
-After the activity has been split you can change the activity names to reflect what was done during each time period.
+The "split at-time" will be used to set the end time of the first activity and the start time of the second activity.
+After the activity has been split you can change the activity names to reflect what was done during each period.

 ## Charts View

 ![Charts View](../../images/projects/quanto/quanto-charts.png "Charts View")

-This view displays the total time in minutes and percentage of each activity and also the statistics in the form of a pie chart.
+This view displays the total time in minutes and the percentage of each activity and also the statistics in the form of a pie chart.

 If you tap on a segment when viewing All Activities the view will drill down into the details of that activity.
 If you tap on the chart when viewing the details the view will again show All Activities.